Funds

 Alpha Plus Monthly

 The Alpha Plus Fund delivered a strong result, rising 4.01% and outperforming the ASX200 Accumulation Index, which rose 3.10% by 91bps.
 This brings our YTD return to 6.90%, marking a very strong start to the financial year.
 The August reporting season was the most volatile on record, demanding agility and disciplined risk management.
 Despite some stock-specific disappointments, our conviction-led approach and robust fundamentals helped us navigate the turbulence effectively.
-While stocks jumped all over the place, the broad conclusions form the reporting season were not far from our expectations when you are in a rate cut cycle and economic growth is bouncing at trough levels.
+While stocks jumped all over the place, the broad conclusions from the reporting season were not far from our expectations when you are in a rate cut cycle and economic growth is bouncing at trough levels.
 We stay positive and positioned to take advantage of lower rates, a stronger consumer and improving macro conditions.

 Read Article